bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 _September 4-8_

 __Objectives:__
-* Understand the relevance of analysis in practice, as well as its assumptions and limitations
+* Relevance of analysis in practice, as well as its assumptions and limitations
-* Understand the definitions of O(), Ω(), Θ()
+* Definitions of O(), Ω(), Θ()
-* Understand the rate of growth of common functions
+* Rate of growth of common functions
-* Find the rate of growth of a function
+* Finding the rate of growth of a function
-* Compare the order of growth of two arbitrary functions f(n), g(n)
+* Comparing the order of growth of two arbitrary functions f(n), g(n)
-* Analyze basic algorithm running times using O(), Ω(), Θ()
+* Analyzing basic algorithm running times using O(), Ω(), Θ()
-* Understand arithmetic and geometric summations and their Θ() bound
+* Arithmetic and geometric summations and their Θ() bound
-* Recognize arithmetic and geometric summations in different forms and give Θ() bounds
+* Recognizing arithmetic and geometric summations in different forms and give Θ() bounds

 __Resources:__